benchmark-urbanism/cityseer-api/docs/metrics/layers.md

 | raos_pairwise_disparity | $\displaystyle \sum_{i}^{S} \sum_{j \neq{i}}^{S} d_{ij} p_{i} p_{j}$ | Rao diversity is a pairwise disparity measure and requires the use of a disparity matrix provided through the `cl_disparity_wt_matrix` parameter.
 It suffers from the same issues as Gini-Simpson.
 It is preferable to use disparity weighted Hill diversity with `q=2`. |

 ::: tip Hint
-The available choices of land-use diversity measures can seem overwhelming. `hill_branch_wt` paired with `q=0` is generally the best choice unless there is reason to use another.
+The available choices of land-use diversity measures may seem overwhelming. `hill_branch_wt` paired with `q=0` is generally the best choice unless there is reason to use another.
 :::

 <FuncElement name="accessibility_keys" type="list, tuple">